OSU-CS290-F16/final-project-restaurant-finder/README.md

 Click on any of those image's links in order to see some more information about it, and where you can find it.

-(ctrl click image's links in order to be able to go back to the images that you liked.)
+(Ctrl + click image's links in order to be able to go back to the images that you liked.)